scarletbright/avalanche-docs/docs/v1.0/en/tutorials/node-monitoring.md

 [AvalancheGo Dashboard](dashboards/avalanchego-dashboard.json)

-To import the preconfigured dashboard
+To import the preconfigured dashboard:

 * Open Grafana's web interface
 * Click `+` on the left toolbar
 * Select `Import JSON` and then upload the JSON file